Characters: Bleach Espada

 - Not Quite Dead: He and Aaroniero quite literally went to Hell together.
 They basically went from one form of dead to another.
 The novel plays with this idea by having him return to attack Soul Society after getting a power up.

 - Post Mortem Comeback: An incredibly gruesome case.
 After getting devoured by Ashisogi Jizo, Szayelaporro reanimated himself within Nemu's intestines, after burrowing into her body via her navel.
 Her stomach ended up grossly enlarged, splitting her skin open and allowing him to be "reborn" through her mouth.
 The process left her an emaciated, shrivelled-up husk.
-It didn't work, ultimately, since a sense-accelerating substance was placed into Nemu beforehand by Mayuri, which led to his own Cruel and Unusual Death.
+It didn't work, ultimately, since he absorbed a sense-accelerating substance that was placed into Nemu beforehand by Mayuri, which led to his own Cruel and Unusual Death.

 - Resurrective Immortality: By the use of his Gabriel ability he can resurrect himself inside the body of his target, potentially killing them in the process.